Applicants to study

-When we share your personal data with a third party as set out above or as referred to within our Record of Processing Activities – Student Data (including applicants and alumni), in some cases, in particular to our use of Cloud based facilities (for instance Box used for file storage and Mailchimp used for communication) or in relation to overseas exchanges, these may involve a transfer of personal data to a recipient outside of the European Economic Area and located within a country that may not be viewed as having adequate data protection laws by the European Commission.
+When we share your personal data with a third party as set out above or as referred to within our Record of Processing Activities – Student Data (including applicants and alumni), in some cases, in particular to our use of Cloud based facilities (for instance Office 365 used for file storage and Mailchimp used for communication) or in relation to overseas exchanges, these may involve a transfer of personal data to a recipient outside of the European Economic Area and located within a country that may not be viewed as having adequate data protection laws by the European Commission.
 All international transfers will be in accordance with applicable data protection laws including UK GDPR.
 We will make sure that appropriate safeguards are in place to protect your information and your rights under privacy law and apply the same high standards of privacy and security wherever we process your data.

 The University will store data relating to your application and are committed to treating data appropriately.
 The data retention schedules relating to admissions and student records provide information about how data is stored by Admissions and Access on behalf of the University.
 Where an item of your data no longer requires to be retained, we shall securely remove it from our systems.
-Please note that if you enrol as a student of the University, some items of your personal data will be retained on a permanent basis.
+If you enrol as a student of the University, some items of your personal data will be retained on a permanent basis.
 This is in order to ensure that the University can maintain an appropriate permanent archive of degrees and credit awarded and provide services to graduates/former students such as for replacement degree certificates.

 If you want further information about how your personal information is used as part of the admissions process or would like to request to correct, restrict or erase personal details you should contact: